sjbennett123/polarlarp/content/_index.md

 - Use a real webcam if possible.
 - Keep focused on the work don't have distractions up...
 Discord, Facebook, Facebook Messenger, Netflix, Pornhub, Twitter, Grindr.... it can wait an hour I promise you.
 - First we go around and ask what you have been working on and if you need any help.
+  - Are you waiting on review for any of your work.
+  - What have you worked on in the past week
+  - What are you working on this week.
+  - What props do you need.

 - Then we talk about modules in depth we might workshop how to improve something or how to solve a problem.

 ---